 Many regulations govern the behaviour of large numbers of individuals (including specific groups such as health professionals) and/or small firms.
 This note discusses a number of choices that need to be made when deciding how to draft and enforce such regulations.
-In particular, I note 'the Bill Gates question':- Are we becoming too rule bound and unforgiving of minor transgressions?

 The clear lesson is that ‘one size does not fit all’.
 Most obviously, the careless and confused need to be dealt with rather differently from champions and the compliant – and very differently from chancers and criminals.
 Appropriate approaches are summarised in the above diagram.

 (I have prepared an animated PowerPoint slide which introduces each element of the above diagram, one at a time.
 Click here to download it and then click Slide Show followed by Play from Start.
 Each further click will then bring up a new element.)

 Professor Christopher Hodges wrote a report (Ethical Business Regulation: Understanding the Evidence) for the Better Regulation Delivery Office which examined the principal research in this area.
 It was published in early 2016.

 Another important lesson is that it is vital to involve the target population in designing and publicising regulations that are intended to change the behaviour of those individuals.
 There is no point in designing elegant regulations that are likely to be ignored, or easily circumvented, on the ground.
 Members of the public will readily engage in exercises which are aimed at improving their situation, or which might impact their private or business behaviour.
 And they will be realistic about what will work and what will not.
 It is absolutely wrong to take a condescending attitude which dismisses the views of the supposedly uneducated or ill-informed